 Monitoring and evaluation framework for social assistance cash transfers

 Systems that ensure monitoring of results within the objective framework and undertake periodic evaluations play a critical role in well governed SA-CTs.
 Monitoring and evaluation provide feedback about the implementation and about the effects of a SA-CT, and thus provide increased credibility and political support for the program.
+It also provides valuable information about any need for adjustments or reforms for evidence-based decision-making.
 At the same time, adequate monitoring and professional evaluation absorbs considerable resources from the budget of a program, and requires highly qualified personnel and evaluators.
 Monitoring provides information on how implementation of the program is carried out across diverse actors and processes.

 Evaluation focuses on program outcomes and impacts.
 Outcome and impacts measurement is a key tool to assess how well a program achieves its objectives, is implemented as planned, and how it can be improved.
 It has three main functions: i) to make the most of limited resources; ii) to increase accountability and transparency (e.g., making parliaments, civil society and the general public aware of results); and iii) to improve decision-making by providing relevant information to inform management decisions.
 The ultimate performance is measured by how it effectively achieves intended goals of reducing poverty, helping families to improve their livelihoods, invest in human capital, or facilitating essential economic reforms.